NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/Completed/The Whispering Cairn.md

 # Part 1: A Face in Darkness
 ![[The Whispering Cairn-Entrance.webp]]

 The yawning entrance to the Whispering Cairn lies about 10 minutes east of the abandoned mine office, a wide monolith-lined portal partially obscured by underbrush and boulders.
 Assuming the PCs have a general idea of where to look, discovering the entrance requires a DC 10 [[Perception]] check.
-Unless the PCs spend 10 minutes working to clear the brush and assorted debris from around the entarnce, treat the squares leading form the hillside to [[4-Campaign/Age of Worms/The Whispering Cairn#1.
+Unless the PCs spend 10 minutes working to clear the brush and assorted debris from around the entarnce, treat the squares leading form the hillside to [[The Whispering Cairn#1.
 Cowards Rest|area 1]] as difficult terrain.

 Unless otherwise noted, interior passages are 20 feet wide and 20 fee tall, with ceilings of smooth stone.